OluwajobaOluwabori/Hamoye-Internship/README.md

 # Hamoye-Internship
 Analyzing data with Python
-This consists of projects worked during Hamoye Internship
+> This consists of projects worked on during Hamoye Internship